jonrau1/ElectricEye/README.md

 1. First, clone this repository and install the requirements using `pip3`: `pip3 install -r requirements.txt`.

-2. If you are evaluating anything other than your local AWS Account, provide a path to a modified [TOML configuration](./eeauditor/external_providers.toml) with `--toml-file` located in `ElectricEye/eeauditor/external_providers.toml`, or modify the example provided and do not provide that argument.
+2. If you are evaluating anything other than your local AWS Account, modify the [TOML configuration](./eeauditor/external_providers.toml)  located in `ElectricEye/eeauditor/external_providers.toml`, or provide a path to your own with with `--toml-path`.
 The TOML file specifies multi-account, mulit-region, credential, and output specifics.

 3. Finally, run the Controller to learn about the various Checks, Auditors, Assessment Targets, and Outputs.